RoysYB/gitlearning/readme.md

                            git commit -m "added readme.md"

 once after first commit changes are made if we check the status of the  file there the maded changes will be shown    so we need to add the folder again to make it commitable

                           git add readme.md

                           !!!!OR!!!!!

-                            git add .         #this basically  adds every changes made in the repository
+                          git add .

+                          #this basically  adds every changes made in the repository
 <<<<<<< HEAD

+create a master branch    or main branch

+                            git  -M branch main

  creating branches for not messing up the master branch

                              git checkout -b newbranch